 If you can use it on your body, pets, and your countertops, you know it's clean.
 Made with organic coconut, olive, palm kernel, jojoba and hemp oil, this soap is gentle yet effective and kicks synthetic fragrances to the curb with pure essential oils.

 We're all about face scrubs that slough away dead skin cells without leaving the skin feeling dry and irritated.
-The exfoliating agent here is lemon peel, but the scrub also uses sage and blackberry for their clarifying, antioxidant-rich properties.
+The exfoliating agent here is lemon peel, but the scrub also uses sage and blackberry meant for their clarifying, antioxidant-rich properties.

 If you typically shy away from toners for fear of them drying out your skin, try this one from Thayers.
-It's alcohol-free formula uses skin-soothing aloe vera and rose petal water to protect, moisturize, cleanse, and tone.
+It's alcohol-free formula uses skin-soothing aloe vera and rose petal water meant to protect, moisturize, cleanse, and tone.